rubelw/cloudformation-validator/README.rst

 a business and are using cfn_validator in a revenue-generating product, it would make business sense to sponsor its development: it ensures the project that your product relies on stays healthy and actively maintained.
-Individual users are also welcome to make a recurring pledge or a one time donation if cfn-nagger has helped you in your work or personal projects.
+Individual users are also welcome to make a recurring pledge or a one time donation if cfn-validator has helped you in your work or personal projects.

 Every single sign-up makes a significant impact towards making cfn_validator possible.